-As the mobile market continues to explode, it's become increasingly important that organizations deploy mobile device management (MDM) to more effectively manage smartphones and tablets, as well as better protect those mobile devices from data loss and malicious use.
+As the mobile market continues to explode, it has become increasingly important for organizations to deploy mobile device management (MDM) to more effectively manage smartphones and tablets, as well as to better protect those mobile devices from data loss and malicious use.
 Today, it's really not a matter of if mobile device security should be deployed -- it's more a matter of when and how quickly.

 To establish these criteria, enterprises should ask themselves the questions outlined in this article.
-The answers will lead them toward building a personalized feature checklist that can guide them in determining which mobile device management products best fulfill their particular smartphone/tablet deployment and usage characteristics.
+The answers will lead them to build a personalized feature checklist that can guide them in determining which mobile device management products best fulfill their particular smartphone/tablet deployment and usage characteristics.

 MDM: Is BYOD a consideration?

 Protecting company data on personal mobile devices can be challenging.
-Bring your own device (BYOD) is something that needs to be reviewed in detail before making a decision on which MDM vendor to go with.
+Bring your own device (BYOD) is something that needs to be reviewed in detail before making a decision on which MDM vendor to use.

 Will the organization allow end users to use personal smartphones and tablets for business?
 If so, will users have the potential to store company data on their mobile devices while they're being protected and managed by an MDM product?

-When looking into MDM to use in a BYOD environment, organizations should verify that vendors have streamlined self-service options and provide organizations with the ability to protect company data separately from personal information.
-A self-service model allows businesses to quickly on board users into the MDM product for quicker turnaround in getting mobile devices protected with the appropriate security policies.
-This can be done via policy enforcement -- by pushing software changes to the phone with company security options integrated into it -- or by using containerization, which allows organizations to secure all company data (and user access to that data) from within a secured app on the mobile device.
+When looking into MDM to use in a BYOD environment, organizations should verify that vendors have streamlined self-service options and that they provide organizations with the ability to protect company data separately from personal information.
+A self-service model enables businesses to quickly integrate users into the MDM product for a quicker turnaround to protect mobile devices with the appropriate security policies.
+Admins can do this via policy enforcement -- by pushing software changes to the phone with company security options integrated into it -- or by using containerization, which enables organizations to secure all company data -- and user access to that data -- from within a secured app on the mobile device.

 Many IT security applications are going the software as a service (SaaS) route these days, and MDM is no different.
 Before making a decision on whether to deploy on-premises or cloud-based MDM, it is important to understand the difference between supporting and managing the two mobile management and security methods.

-Will IT have the technical know-how, time and manpower to manage an MDM system on-site (patching, building the infrastructure, managing the uptime of the environment and so on)?
-Or will it benefit from eliminating these daily support factors by turning to an MDM product run out of the cloud.
-Deploying a cloud-based MDM system often means greater flexibility for companies (some products even allow them to set up test environments to train with and verify settings before pushing those to production and out into the cloud).
+Will IT have the technical know-how, time and manpower to manage an MDM system on site -- patching, building the infrastructure, managing the uptime of the environment and so on?
+Or will it benefit from eliminating these daily support factors by turning to an MDM product run in the cloud?
+Deploying a cloud-based MDM system often means greater flexibility for companies -- some products even enable them to set up test environments to train with and to verify settings before pushing those to production and out into the cloud.

-These cloud-based MDM products are SaaS implementations that allow administrators to no longer mange physical appliances or have the need to make firewall changes to allow access back into their networks.
+These cloud-based MDM products are SaaS implementations that enable administrators to stop managing physical appliances and making firewall changes to allow access back into their networks.
 They are hosted on vendor servers, and often offer organizations the flexibility to have a separate install of the MDM product available for administrators to train on.
 Businesses could think of this as a quality assurance version of the MDM system that administrators can play with before making changes to the production version that's hosting live user accounts.

 With cloud-based MDM, organizations need to weigh the risks of putting company data into an environment they don't have complete control over.
-For some enterprises, these risks (of having data hosted outside their network, not being able to control the uptime of applications, reliance on a third party for data security and so on) and desire for control do not outweigh the benefits (requiring fewer resources to manage an MDM, no longer patching or maintaining MDM hardware and software, the ability to have someone else secure company data, among others) of managing and securing mobile devices from the cloud.
+For some enterprises, these risks -- of having data hosted outside their network, not being able to control the uptime of applications, reliance on a third party for data security and so on -- and the desire for control do not outweigh the benefits -- requiring fewer resources to manage an MDM, no longer patching or maintaining MDM hardware and software, the ability to have someone else secure company data, among others -- of managing and securing mobile devices from the cloud.

 Those considering cloud-based MDM should be sure to perform due diligence on the cloud provider to gauge how it secures customer data before moving forward.
 It is ultimately an organization's data that will be stored in the cloud, so it should treat the security of this data the same as it would if it was stored within its physical network.
-In addition, verify that segmentation, vulnerability management and privacy are followed to corporate standards by the cloud provider.
+In addition, verify that segmentation, vulnerability management and privacy are followed by the cloud provider to corporate standards.

-What type of apps can integrate into the MDM?
+What type of apps can integrate into MDM?

 Businesses are employing apps on mobile devices to enable end users to work from anywhere nowadays.
 This ability to let users run CRM apps, custom apps built internally, or just about any app organizations would like employees to use, is an important consideration when selecting an MDM product.

-The MDM products being considered by an enterprise should allow IT to manage, integrate and push policy toward all the mobile apps the company supports.
-For example, if a business is using a CRM application that all of its sales team needs to access, it should be able to whitelist this app and push it down to the users mobile device.
-This allows for more control over the device and version of the application being used by employees.
+The MDM products being considered by an enterprise should enable IT to manage, integrate and push policies to all the mobile apps the company supports.
+For example, if a business is using a CRM application that all of its sales team needs to access, it should be able to whitelist that app and push it down to the users' mobile devices.
+This offers more control over the device and version of the application being used by employees.

-Certain MDM vendors, meanwhile, partner with app vendors to allow for greater flexibility and security of their apps when used with their particular MDM product.
-These apps are tailored toward the MDM to limit risk, or allow only certain versions of the app to be installed on mobile devices.
+Certain MDM vendors, meanwhile, partner with app vendors to enable greater flexibility and security of their apps when used with their particular MDM product.
+These apps are tailored to MDM, or wrapped, to limit risk, or to allow only certain versions of the app to be installed.

-The mobile app is the reason smartphones and tablets have evolved so rapidly into essential tools for business over the last few years.
-The integration of business apps into MDM assists with provisioning of these apps/business tools and allows for faster and -- even more importantly -- secure deployment and support.
+The mobile app is the reason smartphones and tablets have evolved so rapidly into essential tools for businesses over the last few years.
+The integration of business apps into MDM assists with provisioning these apps/business tools and enables faster and -- even more importantly -- more secure deployment and support.

-With containerization, since all company data and applications are held in an app that's walled off from the rest of the mobile system and can be managed at the drop of a hat, IT can be confident that nothing related to a company is left lingering once it removes this app from a mobile device.
-By contrast, containerless MDM's maintain the native feel of mobile devices, which is a benefit to end users, but also makes it more difficult for security teams to manage -- as all company data and apps aren't isolated (or walled off) from personal data and apps, as with containerized MDM.
+With containerization, since all company data and applications are held in an app that's walled off from the rest of the mobile system, and that can be managed at the drop of a hat, IT can be confident that nothing related to a company is left lingering once it removes an app from a mobile device.
+By contrast, container-less MDM's maintain the native feel of mobile devices, which is a benefit to end users, but also makes it more difficult for security teams to manage -- as all company data and apps aren't isolated, or walled off, from personal data and apps, as with containerized MDM.

-Organizations that prefer to offer end users a more seamless mobile device experience should consider containerless MDM first.
+Organizations that prefer to offer end users a more seamless mobile device experience should consider container-less MDM first.
 Just be certain that the MDM products under consideration provide IT with the ability to confidently monitor and remove company data and applications when needed.
-If an MDM product can't easily let admins wipe all corporate data from a system, there's a possibility that sensitive information will make its way out of employee (and thereby company) hands.
-This needs to be seriously considered when using containerless MDM.
+If an MDM product can't enable admins to easily wipe all corporate data from a system, there's a possibility that sensitive information will make its way out of employee -- and thereby company -- hands.
+This needs to be seriously considered when using container-less MDM.

 What MDM profile options are available?

-Besides the functionality questions described above, profile options is one of the most important areas to focus on when reviewing potential MDM candidates.
+Besides the functionality questions described above, one of the most important areas to focus on when reviewing potential MDM candidates is profile options.
 It is here that companies will review security capabilities to determine if MDM products have all the features required for securing not only company data, but also the mobile device itself.

-An organization's policy of what security features are required, or that could be enabled, should to be written out before entering into conversations with MDM vendors.
-Knowing how locked down an enterprise wants mobile devices to be will assist it with asking the proper questions when procuring a mobile management and security product.
+An organization's policy of what security features are required or can be enabled should be written out before entering into conversations with MDM vendors.
+Knowing how locked down an enterprise wants mobile devices to be will assist it in asking the proper questions when procuring a mobile management and security product.

-The funds for an MDM product need to be procured from the appropriate budget (OpeEx or CapEx) before a decision is made as to which type of MDM (cloud or on-premises) should be installed.
-It may be cheaper to go cloud MDM, for example, but the OpEx budget may not be there to support that type of deployment.
+The budget options also contribute to deciding what type of deployment a company can afford.
+For example, even though going for cloud MDM might be cheaper, the Opex budget may not be there to support that type of deployment.
 As a result, this could force an organization's hand toward an on-premises product.

 There are many factors to consider when purchasing an MDM product for securing and managing mobile devices.
 The questions outlined in this article are designed to get readers thinking about their organization's individual MDM needs before starting to evaluate specific MDM vendors.

-The biggest decision to make is the type of MDM to install.
-Will it be a containerized system or a containerless MDM?
+The biggest decision you need to make is the type of MDM you want to install.
+Will it be a containerized system or a container-less MDM?
 After deciding which way to go regarding this approach, administrators should decide what security options they want in an MDM product.

-Once this is completed, a review of where the MDM will be installed and managed needs to be looked at.
-Will it be in the cloud, or will it be brought in-house to be managed?
-Does the organization have the resources to manage the system in-house, or does it trust the application being installed outside its network (in the case of cloud-based MDM)?
+Once this is completed, you should review where the MDM will be installed and managed.
+Will it be in the cloud, or will it be brought in house to be managed?
+Does the organization have the resources to manage the system in house, or does it trust the application being installed outside its network -- in the case of cloud-based MDM?